mukit-rahman1/Aurora-Terrain-Vulkan-Toolkit/README.md

 # Aurora Terrain Tool
 A small terrain pipeline that takes any 16-bit 256x256 grayscale heightmap (you may get it from anywhere) and turns it into a mesh in Blender with northern lights.

 The Project takes a 256x256 px heightmap and assigns it to 16x16 workgroups, each covering 16x16px.
-Each work group also has 16x16 threads.
-This means when computing in parallel, that is 65,536 threads in parallel.
+Each workgroup also has 16x16 vulkan invocations (65,536 invocations per dispatch.)

 **NOTE:** I DID NOT make the model for the aurora lights and the night sky.
 A free template from [Kammerbild](https://www.youtube.com/@Kammerbild) was [used](https://www.patreon.com/Kammerbild).